GEN-AI AND HIGHER-LEVEL ASSIGNMENTS:

 Suggestion Why?

-When teaching about academic writing, citation and referencing; as well as academic practice and plagiarism, use ChatGPT as an example of what to do, and not to do.
+When teaching about academic writing, citation and referencing; as well as academic practice and plagiarism, use GenAI as an example of what to do, and not to do.
 Communicate clear expectations to learners.

 This can be really helpful for a number of different reasons:

-• It gets the learners understand the weaknesses of ChatGPT
+• It gets the learners understand the weaknesses of GenAI

 • It helps their discernment.

-• What points did ChatGPT pick as key?
+• What points did GenAI pick as key?

 • Is there any new terminology used?